-Social sharing is one of the greatest powers of this type of marketing.
-Not only do you reach your immediate audience, but you reach their network as well.
-The act of sharing is received as a recommendation from a friend, family member, influencer, or peer, which is essential to convincing potential consumers to become customers.
+Social sharing is one of this type of marketing’s greatest powers.When users share your content or posts, not only do you reach your immediate audience, you reach the user’s network as well.
+The act of sharing represents a recommendation from a friend, family member, influencer, or peer, which is essential to convincing potential consumers to become customers.

 People who enjoy reposting tend to look for humor, values-driven content, and posts that create an emotional attachment.
-Wendy’s marketing team earns shares and engagement through comical comebacks on Twitter that delights their audience enough to share the laughter.
-Remember to add social sharing options to your blogs, ecommerce store, and even certain email content so that your audience can share directly from those sources as well.
+Wendy’s marketing team earns shares and engagement through comical comebacks on Twitter that delight their audience enough to share the laughter.
+Remember to add social sharing options to your blogs, ecommerce store, and even certain email content so your audience can share directly from those sources as well.

 Social media is about building a community, so don’t be stingy with your likes, comments, and shares.
 Developing a culture of engagement on your profiles will encourage others to do the same.
 Mentions are especially powerful.
 Customers and followers love being mentioned on social media.
 This simple act rewards your audience by making them feel recognized and appreciated.
-Mentioning partner brands or influencers can also earn you favors with other accounts that also aim to increase their following and expand their audience.
+Mentioning partner brands or influencers can also earn you favors with other accounts that similarly aim to increase their following and expand their audience.

 If your marketing team can react quickly, your brand can leverage trends and breaking news to get discovered, entertain your audience, and encourage followers to share your posts.